J. T. Noone: College and amateur

 With the Owls Noone named to the ESPN Magazine Men's Soccer Academic All-District 2 University Division Second Team as a sophomore, and became the first Owl in 22 years to earn All-America honors with his selection to the NSCAA Second Team All-America squad in 2008.
 As a junior, he was also an NSCAA First Team All-Atlantic Region selection.

 Prior to his senior year at Temple, Noone played with the Ocean City Barons of the Premier Development League.
 Noone played in 16 regular season games for Ocean City in 2009 season, scoring three goals and adding three assists.
 He also played in three Lamar Hunt US Open Cup matches.
-He scored a goal in a 3-0 first round upset of Crystal Palace Baltimore of the USL Second Division and scored the game-winning penalty kick in overtime in a 1-0 upset of USL-2's Real Maryland Monarchs.
-He would start and play 90 minutes in the club's 2-0 loss at D.C.
+He scored a goal in a 3-0 first round upset of Crystal Palace Baltimore of the USL Second Division and scored the game-winning penalty kick in overtime in a 1–0 upset of USL-2's Real Maryland Monarchs.
+He would start and play 90 minutes in the club's 2–0 loss at D.C.
 United of Major League Soccer in round 3.
 He also helped the Barons reach the quarterfinals of the PDL playoffs, and scored the tying goal in a 2-1 second round win over the previously unbeaten Ottawa Fury.

 Professional

 After trialing with Major League Soccer club Philadelphia Union during 2010's pre-season, Noone turned professional in 2010 when he joined home-town club, Harrisburg City Islanders in the USL Second Division (a Philadelphia Union affiliate club).
-He made his professional debut on May 7, 2010 in a game against the Charlotte Eagles, and went on to play 15 games for the Islanders in his debut pro season.
+He made his professional debut on May 7, 2010, in a game against the Charlotte Eagles, and went on to play 15 games for the Islanders in his debut pro season.

 On July 30, 2010, Noone was signed by Philadelphia Union.
-He was waived by the club on March 1, 2011 without having made an MLS appearance, and returned to play for Harrisburg in the USL Professional Division in 2011.
+He was waived by the club on March 1, 2011, without having made an MLS appearance, and returned to play for Harrisburg in the USL Professional Division in 2011.

+He is currently represented by Matt Russell out of Brooklyn, NY.

-JT is currently a member of the Norwood residence.
+JT is a former member of the Norwood residence.